A visual guide to modern Japanese fiction (I)

 Early-to-middle Meiji period

 This period mostly coincides with the "First Experiments" and "Beginnings" sections in the first volume of The Columbia Anthology of Modern Japanese Literature ("mostly" because Japanese sources typically split Naturalism into early and late periods, with the latter representing a more mature -- if possibly flawed -- modern literary sensibility).
-Specifically with respect to fiction, the "First Experiments" section includes works in the pre-Meiji gesaku (frivolous) style; a well-known example of the Western-inspired genre of the political novel; and Mori Ōgai's most famous early "romantic" story.
-The "Beginnings" section encompasses the realistic style of Futabatei Shimei, the reaction against this style as found in such writers as Ozaki Kōyo and Izumi Kyōka, and other stories by authors active from the turn of the 19th century who contributed to the establishment of a standard form of modern Japanese literary discourse.
+Specifically with respect to fiction, the "First Experiments" section includes works in the pre-Meiji gesaku (frivolous) style; a well-known example of the Western-inspired genre of the political novel (seiji shōsetsu); and one of Mori Ōgai's most famous early "romantic" (rōmanshugi) stories.
+The "Beginnings" section encompasses the realistic style (shajitsushugi) of Futabatei Shimei, the reaction against this style (see the following paragraph), and stories by early European-influenced Naturalist (shizenshugi) authors active from the turn of the 19th century who contributed to the establishment of a standard form of modern Japanese literary discourse.

 It is therefore worth emphasizing the fact that the course of literary history never runs straight or smooth for any country, and that exploring the windings and reversals can be as rewarding as charting origins and destinations.